codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 ## Building specific branches manually

 Sometimes you want to run an ad-hoc build on a specific branch without actually committing anything.
-You can do that in the [run dialog of a pipeline]({{site.baseurl}}/docs/pipelines/pipelines/#creating-new-pipelines) by selecting a branch from the drop down menu.
+You can do that in the [run dialog of a pipeline]({{site.baseurl}}/docs/pipelines/pipelines/#creating-new-pipelines) by selecting a branch from the dropdown menu.

 {% include image.html
 lightbox="true"